M1 Finance vs Betterment 2026: Which Investing Platform Actually Wins?

 You're the right M1 user if:

 M1 is also excellent for investors who've outgrown their robo-advisor but don't want to fully manage a traditional brokerage account.
-It fills a real gap — and does that job well.
-The Pie system is honestly more underrated than people realize.
+It's a real middle ground — and it does that job well.
+Honestly, I think the Pie system is more underrated than people give it credit for.

 Who Should Choose Betterment?